Welcome to our website.

 Our history

-Morpheus is a lovely boat, she cost nearly £120,000 by the time we’d finished adding all those “little extras” and she sat unused for the majority of the year – such a waste!
-We didn’t want to sell her, but we didn’t want her to sit unused for the majority of the year either.
-Renting her out was a none starter with the cost of insurance.
+Morpheus is a lovely boat.
+She cost the original owners nearly £120,000 by the time they finished adding all those “little extras”, but she sat unused for the majority of the year – such a waste!
+They didn’t want to sell her, but they also did not want her to sit unused for the majority of the year.
+Renting her out was a non-starter due to the cost of insurance.

-So that’s when we came up with this idea – we can sell shares in her, other like minded folk can buy a portion of her and she will hopefully be used and loved for most of the year.
+So, they came up with the shared ownership idea – to sell shares in her.
+Other like-minded folk have bought a portion of her, and she is now used and loved for most of the year.

-Anyone who owns a share within this scheme can swap weeks with any other member of the scheme, this means you can have a different holiday each year if you want.
+Anyone who owns a share within this scheme can arrange with another member of the scheme to swap weeks, so you could potentially have a different holiday each year if you want.

-We also encourage weekend jaunts, so you can swap weekends with anyone else on the scheme if you fancy a weekend away.
-If you fancy several weekends away, you can request time from other peoples slots and if they are willing, all you do is pay them the portion of their annual maintenance fees for the period you use the boat over and above your own allocation.
+We also encourage weekend jaunts.
+You can swap weekends with anyone else on the scheme if you fancy a weekend away.
+If you fancy several weekends away, you can request time from other people’s slots and, if they are willing, all you do is pay them the portion of their annual maintenance fees for the period you use the boat over and above your own allocation.

 How it works

-Each boat is “split up” into shares.
-Each share is a portion of time on the boat.
-We work on a week basis, each week starts at mid-day on a Saturday and runs to mid-day the following Saturday, although by prior arranagement with the owner of the adjacent share to you, it is possible to arrange a different handover day or time – flexibility is what we want to achieve to benefit all owners!
+The boat is “split up” into shares.
+Each share is a week of time on the boat.
+Each week starts at mid-day on a Saturday and runs to mid-day the following Saturday, although by prior arranagement with the owner of the adjacent share to you, it is possible to arrange a different handover day or time – flexibility is what we want to achieve, to benefit all owners!

-The only other cost is the running costs of the boat: this is totalled for the year, you then pay your percentage of this for each share you buy.
-So if you bought a month, you would pay 1/12th of the annual running costs.
-You can pay this monthly, quarterly or annually – whichever is easiest for you.
+The only other expenditure is the running cost of the boat.
+This is totalled for the year and you pay your percentage of this for each share you buy.
+So, if you bought a month, you would pay 1/12th of the annual running costs.
+As these costs potentially change each year, the fee and payment arrangements are agreed each year at the shareholder’s AGM.

 The following are all included in the annual running costs: